 While a typical treatment session lasts for one hour, occasionally patients request sessions ranging anywhere from 15 minutes to 3 hours long.
 Patients travelling from out of the area typically schedule longer sessions.

 Duration of Care:

 This revolutionary form of hands-on bodywork gently relieves the tension that has accumulated in your body’s framework in a series of gentle, hands-on treatments.
-The majority of cases require somewhere between 6 and 12 on-hour sessions (often less for younger people who have experienced less impact trauma over time and sometimes more for very complex cases who have had a high number of significant impacts)
+The majority of cases require somewhere between 6 and 12 one-hour sessions (often less for younger people who have experienced less impact trauma over time and sometimes more for very complex cases who have had a high number of significant impacts).

 Cost of Treatment:

 First visit – $200